Schnocker/EAC_dbp/README.md

 # EAC Bypass
-An EAC bypass used for debugging games.
+A a simple EAC bypass used for debugging games.